connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 Given a buffer, `out_slice`, this function will read bytes from within `out_slice` starting at `source_pos` and copying them to `out_slice` starting at `out_pos`.
 The specific way it does the copying is a bit more complex, but that's the gist of it.

 Our PNG decoder spends 1/3rd of its time copying bytes.
 That raises a few red flags.
-Modern `memcpy` is heavily optimized and shouldn't be a bottleneck in this case.
+Modern `memcpy` is pretty fast and shouldn't be a bottleneck for our decoder.
 This function probably isn't being optimized to a straight `memcpy`, but that's the upper bound we should be targeting, and I think we should be able to get pretty close.
 Let's look at the disassembly to see what's going wrong.
 When we look at the disassembly, let's ignore the bottom `match` statement.
 That's only executed once per function call and should have a much smaller impact on perf compared to the loop[^1].

 ```asm
 miniz_oxide::core::inflate::transfer: